Benjamin B

-Guitar rock band Benjamin B was founded in 1994 in Winschoten, the Netherlands.
-After releasing two albums on Excelsior Recordings, the band released its latest record Tired of the Moon on Living Room Records.
+Benjamin B was a guitar rock band in Groningen, Netherlands.
+In 1995, it released its self-titled debut album independently as a cassette tape.In 2020, the debut album was rereleased on vinyl and CD via Excelsior Records.The band released its last record Tired of the Moon on Living Room Records.
+Benjamin B disbanded in 2005.

 History

-The Early Days
+Early days

 In 1994 singer/guitar player Fiebo Scholtens dropped out of law school.
 He decided to start a band together with Barbara Lampe and Michel Weber.
 Thus Benjamin B. was founded.

 In the following year the band took part in several band competitions.
 The group won the Pop=Prima award and also managed to reach the final round of De Grote Prijs, an important Dutch competition for new musical talent.
 In addition to that, the band’s first demo became ‘demo of the year’ in Music Maker and received a very positive review in FRET magazine.

 Excelsior Recordings

 In 1996 these successes translated into a record deal with Excelsior Recordings.
 The much praised mini-cd Benjamin B. CD, with four original compositions and one Gershwin cover, was released in the fall of ’96.

 The band released their first full-length CD The Comfort of Replay the next year.

 1998 saw the band playing at Noorderslag festival alongside the rest of the Netherlands' finest bands.
 In May Barbara B. left the band, and Vincent van Vondel (or Vincent B.) took her place.
 Also Nico B. joined the band on keys/guitar, turning Benjamin B. into a quartet.

 The band’s second full-length album Instant Art was released in 1999.
 The record was a true studio album, as the band pieced the songs together during the recording sessions.
 Instant Art failed to be a commercial breakthrough though.

 In 2000 Scholtens worked on a project away from Benjamin B: together with Robert de Keijser he released an album under the name Stad.
 The songs on the record were all sung in a Northern Dutch dialect (Gronings).